How to Prepare a Home for Hospice

 Lighting, Sound, and Temperature

-However, certain patients may not be comfortable in a normal household environment.
+A normal house is often a hub of activity.
+This type of activity may be comforting to some and provide a sense of normalcy.
+However, others may find it makes them feel anxious or in the way.
 Therefore, it is important to pay attention to what the patient prefers and what will make them most comfortable.
 One consideration that often arises, particularly for patients who spend extended periods of time in bed, involves making sure windows have adequate shade or covering.
-Since a bedridden patient will remain in one area for long periods during the day, it is important to make sure sunlight and other artificial light from outside can be blocked if needed so as to avoid excessive exposure to the sun or create restlessness at night.
+Since a bedridden patient will remain in one area for long periods during the day, it is important to make sure sunlight and other artificial light from outside can be blocked if needed so as to avoid excessive exposure to the sun or restlessness at night.

 A healthy person is likely tolerant of some amount of temperature variation in the home.
 However, individuals who have been taking medications may be sensitive to fluctuations in temperature.
 Symptoms of the terminal illness may also cause sensitivity to hot or cold.
 It is important to make sure the patient has access to a fan or heat in the event that normal room temperature does not feel comfortable.